-- How does the AWS Pricing Works?
+- How does AWS Pricing Work?

 - Example AWS Architectures with Costs